About us

 (he/him)

-Social Anthropology, Econ and institutional design student, very much into scifi (utopian, dystopian, arthouse, b-movies), political niche debates (preferebly from an optimistic neopostfuturist-anarchamarxist ecoecon perspective), STS, gardening, cycling, spreadsheets and podcasts. cu! <3
+institutional design student, social anthropology, econ-hist-philo-socio dabbler, very much into scifi (utopian, dystopian, arthouse, b-movies), political niche debates (preferebly from an optimistic neopostfuturist-anarchamarxist ecoecon perspective), gardening, cycling, STS, spreadsheets and podcasts. cu! <3

 Photo of Elisabeth